-If any student is seen with their phone (outside of any designated area), it will be confiscated and stored centrally.
-Parents will receive a text message and can collect the phone before 4:15pm, on that day.
-If they are unable to do so, the student can pick the phone the next day at 2:45pm.
-If it is a Friday, the student is allowed to collect their phone before 3:00pm on that day.
+If any student is seen with their phone out, it will be confiscated and stored centrally.
+Parents will be contacted and can collect the phone before 4:15pm, on that day.
+If they are unable to do so, the student can collect the phone the next day at 3:15pm.
+If it is a Friday, the student is allowed to collect their phone at 3:15pm on that day.
 Our full mobile phone guidance can be found in Appendix 5.